Study Abroad Blog

 Timeline and Frequency Guidelines

 Multiple attempt opportunities allow students to retake the SAT as many times as needed.
-Most students take the exam 2-3 times to achieve their target scores, with the highest scores typically improving by 50-100 points on subsequent attempts.
+Most students take the exam 2–3 times to achieve their target scores, with scores typically improving by 50–100 points on subsequent attempts.

 Special Accommodations Process